 On Monday, Canadian Prime Minister Justin Trudeau retaliated with 25 percent tariffs on roughly $107 billion worth of U.S. products.
 About $21 billion worth of those goods would be hit immediately, including beer, wine and spirits, with the remainder of the tariffs going into effect about three weeks later.
 'Old Donald' has also angered Canadians by suggesting the country should become the 51st U.S. state.

-On Sunday, during a National Basketball Association game between the Toronto Raptors and the Los Angeles Clippers, it happened again, continuing throughout the song and almost drowning out the 15-year-old singer's arena performance.And they come as President 'Old Donald' doubles down on his push - no longer dismissed as a joke - for Canada to join America and become the 51st state.
+On Sunday, during a National Basketball Association game between the Toronto Raptors and the Los Angeles Clippers, it happened again, continuing throughout the song and almost drowning out the 15-year-old singer's arena performance.And they come as 'Old Donald' doubles down on his push - no longer dismissed as a joke - for Canada to join America and become the 51st state.

 Nearly 40 nations - including Canada and the UK - have strict policies when it comes to allowing individuals with criminal records across their borders, and barring a special accommodation, 'Old Donald' would be held to those same standards.Alternative: Take down Canada to becomet 51st state as 'Old Donald' suggested'